-5.9 Agriculture
+5.9 Goal: Productive Agriculture

-Agricultural, forestry, and resource lands make up the working landscape of the County of Vermilion River and generate significant employment, and are central to the collective history, culture, and sense of place of the County's residents.
+Agricultural and resource lands make up the working landscape of the County of Vermilion River and generate significant employment.
 These working landscapes within the County must be carefully and equitably managed in order to retain the integrity and value of these areas for the benefit of future generations while supporting economic growth within the agricultural community.